derek-knox/Coding-For-Designers/Breaking Barriers/Coding Color.md

 In the context of color we will explore the common codes RGB and HEX.
 The former is *red green blue* and the latter is *hexadecimal*.
 We will start with RGB.

 RGB is composed of three values (color channels).
 A red value, a green value, and a blue value.
 Combined they represent a specific color value.
 The color represented by a specific color value has already been decided.
 No work on our end.
+Nice.
 We simply rely on the various design applications we use to consistently represent colors in our digital designs.
 Photoshop, Illustrator, Lightroom, and Sketch are a few examples of the hundreds, if not thousands, of applications we depend on to consistently represent color.

 RGB is represented in a few flavors too.
 For illustration purposes, let’s briefly represent our own custom RGB code using a *bit* for each red value, blue value, and green value.